Emergency exit: Buildings

-Knowing where the emergency exits are in buildings can save lives.
+Knowing the location of emergency exits in buildings can save lives.
 Some buildings, such as schools, have fire drills to practice using emergency exits.
 Many disasters could have been prevented if people had known where fire escapes were and if emergency exits had not been blocked.
 For example, in the September 11, 2001, attacks on the World Trade Center, some of the emergency exits inside the building were inaccessible, while others were locked.
 In the Stardust Disaster and the 2006 Moscow hospital fire, the emergency exits were locked and most windows barred shut.
-In the case of the Station Nightclub, the premises was over capacity the night fire broke out, the front exit was not designed well (right outside the door, the concrete approach split 90 degrees and a railing ran along the edge), and an emergency exit swung inward, not outward as code requires.
+In the case of the Station Nightclub, the premises were over capacity the night fire broke out, the front exit was not designed well (right outside the door, the concrete approach split 90 degrees and a railing ran along the edge), and an emergency exit swung inward, not outward as code requires.

 In many countries, it is required that all new commercial buildings include well-marked emergency exits.
-Older buildings must be retrofitted with fire escapes.
-In countries where emergency exits are not standard, fires will often result in a much greater loss of life.
+Some older buildings must be retrofitted with fire escapes.
+In countries where emergency exits are not standard, or the standards are not enforced, fires will often result in a much greater loss of life.